 We proceed in four steps to calculate our measure of spatial concentration.
 First, we divide the entire world into a grid of 6 arc minute cells (i.e., an area of about 9.3 km by 9.3 km at the equator) and align the grid with lights data.
-Second, we intersect this grid with the global first-order and second-order administrative boundaries, which creates "squiggly" cells along the regional borders.23 Third, for all squiggly cells in this grid and all years in the nightlights data, we compute the sum of light (s_i) , the land area of each cell in km2 (a_i) ,24 and the light intensity in the cell $(x_i = s_i/a_i)$.
-We average the resulting light intensities whenever more than one satellite is available and turn off all pixels that do not fall on land before aggregating the lights to the grid level.
-Finally, we compute the Gini coefficient of light intensities over all lit cells within an administrative unit as
+Second, we intersect this grid with the global first-order administrative boundaries, which creates "squiggly" cells along the regional borders.
+Third, for all squiggly cells in this grid and all years